Scthe/nanite-webgpu/README.md

 The write to each of the textures depends on the comparison.
 If you do this over many threads, you get a race condition.
 Hardware can implement this easily.
 Think something like Java's [synchronized blocks](https://medium.com/@satyendra.jaiswal/thread-synchronization-synchronized-blocks-and-methods-d08040908347).

 Software rasterizers cannot do this.
 You only get atomic operations, which are not enough.
 With millions of triangles each affecting multiple pixels on each frame (so around 60/144 Hz) it's not a question *if* the race condition happens.
-The solution is to use [visibility buffer](https://momentsingraphics.de/ToyRenderer3RenderingBasics.html).
+The solution is to use a [visibility buffer](https://momentsingraphics.de/ToyRenderer3RenderingBasics.html).
 For each pixel, the rasterizer outputs `sceneUniqueTriangleId` (combination of `instanceId` + `meshletId` + `triangleId`, 32-bit total) of the closest triangle.
 Combine it with 32-bit depth into a 64-bit value (`(depth << 32) | sceneUniqueTriangleId`).
 Notice that comparisons between 2 such values are always decided based on the depth.
 We can safely use 64-bit atomic operations without worrying about race conditions.
 In a separate pass, we retrieve the `sceneUniqueTriangleId`, rasterize the triangle again, compute barycentric coordinates, and shade the fragment.
 Surprisingly [not that expensive](http://filmicworlds.com/blog/visibility-buffer-rendering-with-material-graphs/).

 Unfortunately, WebGPU lacks 64-bit atomics.
 Even if the hardware and the driver support it.
 We cannot do what I've outlined above.
 There are other algorithms to achieve this, but they are much slower.
 And people will want to use my app to reimplement Nanite in other APIs (which have this feature).
 No point in bogging down my implementation for an API that [barely anyone uses](https://github.com/gpuweb/gpuweb/wiki/Implementation-Status).